Looking for the best bars in Clapham? Here are our top picks.

 Bars in Clapham Junction are notorious for being busy and vibrant, which is no bad thing.

 However, if you’re just catching up with friends, or don’t fancy a drunken Karen falling all over the shop, The Plough is for you.

 Once you’ve mustered the strength to walk up St John’s Hill, you’ll find your reward at the top.
 This clean, chic bar has a cool New York vibe about it, with a delicious menu to boot.

 Big up the establishment for its commitment to London-based craft beers (some are a hefty 6.5%).

 Or if you’re in a wine or cocktail kind of mood, you can’t go far wrong either.

-The latest Clapham Common bar to wow the crowds, Mommi is a concept drinks and dining hangout famous for its Sunday sushi and bottomless Prosecco brunch.
+One of the latest Clapham Common bars to wow the crowds, Mommi is a concept drinks and dining hangout famous for its Sunday sushi and bottomless Prosecco brunch.